GOT/PLT: The Dark Art of Dynamic Linking on Linux

 return 0;

-$ gcc -o gotinspect gotinspect.c -ldl
+```bash $ gcc -o gotinspect gotinspect.c -ldl $ ./gotinspect === GOT/PLT Inspector === PID: 12345

-Notice that getpid still points back into the PLT (0x5555...) because we haven't called it yet at that point.
+Notice that `getpid` still points back into the PLT (`0x5555...`) because we haven't called it yet at that point.
 After the call, the GOT would be updated.

 LD_BIND_NOW and LD_DEBUG